sparrovv/gotr/README.md

 `alias pe="gotr --from=pl --to=en"`

-You can download binaries from here: <link>
+You can download binaries from [releases](https://github.com/sparrovv/gotr/releases)